Insights on Food Security

 We are going to need many more people who are passionate about food.
 Singapore has many modern labs and accelerators, but we need more bioprocess engineers, biotechnicians, biochemists, and bioengineers.

-One of the most severe bottlenecks for start-ups is that we have a hard time scaling up, because we lack the people capable in operations.
+One of the most severe bottlenecks for start-ups is that we have a hard time scaling up as we lack the people capable in operations.
 We need people who can work at scale, and people who can meld technical expertise with operations.

 We need people who can apply the STEM disciplines into their work, including computer science and biology.
 Even lessons from medicine are relevant – such as how to structure fish tissue, or introducing Omega-3 naturally into a cell culture.
 As we scale up, we increasingly need people who can operationalise such scientific developments.